 - 1.1 This report presents the Housing Revenue Account Forecast Outturn for 2008/09 as at month 9 and the proposed Budget for 2009/10 as required by the Local Government and Housing Act 1989.
-Members are required to consider the budget proposals including changes to rents, fees and charges as well as savings and service pressures. - 1.2 The council's Housing Revenue Account (HRA) contains the income and expenditure relating to the council's landlord duties in respect of approximately 12,320 properties and 2,230 leasehold properties.
+The report was considered by the Housing Management Consultative Committee on 20 January 2009 (see extract) and the Housing Cabinet Member on 11 February 2009 (see extract).
+Cabinet will consider the budget proposals including changes to rents, fees and charges as well as savings and service pressures on 12 February 2009. - 1.2 The council's Housing Revenue Account (HRA) contains the income and expenditure relating to the council's landlord duties in respect of approximately 12,320 properties and 2,230 leasehold properties.
 These properties are accounted for separately from the council's other services/activities which form part of the council's General Fund.